 A weighted vest is a great way to make a standard workout more difficult, combine sledgehammer training with a weighted vest and you’ll see and feel this for yourself.
 This past weekend I enjoyed the great outdoors and Velcro-ed on my 20-pound weighted vest as I embarked on a 30-minute, 500 swing workout.

-The weighted vest has this effect of making work more difficult regardless of the activity.
-With calisthenics, running, sprinting and agility drills and even strength training, the weighted vest increases the degree of difficulty and provides a great stimulus for improving fitness.
+The weighted vest has the effect of making work more difficult regardless of the activity.
+With calisthenics, running, sprinting and agility drills, and even strength training, the weighted vest increases the degree of difficulty and provides a great stimulus for improving fitness.

 A weighted vest is a great investment, as this training accessory is incredibly versatile and can be used to make just about every possible kind of workout more difficult, and as a result more effective.
 My advice is to purchase a weighted vest that allows you to add and remove weight as the situation dictates.
 A good rule of thumb to follow is that for any kind of running or agility drills do not use a weighted vest that is 10% heavier than your body weight.
 For other kinds of activity like calisthenics or strength training, you can go heavier as your level of fitness allows.